Scandinavian Tour: The Vikings of Denmark, Norway & Sweden

 Day 12: We drive northwest from Stockholm on an all-day jaunt that takes us first to Sigtuna, created in 970AD by the order of King Erik the Victorious.
 Today, this small medieval village is filled with charming, multi-colored wooden buildings.
 But the purpose of our visit is to see the old churches and the rune stones.
 We continue to Anundshög, Sweden’s largest burial mound standing 30 feet high.
 Surrounding the tumulus are smaller graves, huge stone ships, and standing stones including a large 11th century rune stone.
 A ‘stone ship’ is an oval-shaped stone circle that symbolizes a boat that was to carry the deceased to the realm of the dead.
 This was an important royal site from the Iron Age until about 1050AD.
 It was here people gathered for the ting, or district court, even as late as the Middle Ages, and where the community sacrificed to their gods and later prayed to the new Christian god.
 Our final stop is Sigurdsristningen, an elaborate Viking-age rock carving that tells the mythological story, described in the Germanic Völsunga Saga, of Sigurd, who killed the dragon Fafnir.
 The ten-foot-long engraving on top of a massive boulder shows Sigurd roasting the heart of Fafnir over a fire.
 Dinner is free this evening.
 (B/L)

 Day 13: An early-morning transfer to the airport puts us on our flight to Visby, a UNESCO World Heritage Site.
 Located on Gotland Island, where archaeological excavations have exposed an important commercial town from the Viking era, it was also a key location for Baltic trade between Western Europe and Russia during the Middle Ages.
 Visby is gorgeous!
 Forty-four formidable turrets are strategically placed in the ramparts encircling the town, which made it the best-preserved impregnable commercial city in northern Europe in the 13th century.
 Inside the walls, the serpentine cobble-stone lanes, rose-covered cottages, and profusion of old churches make this one of the most delightful towns in northern Europe.
 Our afternoon walking tour includes Visby Cathedral and Gotland’s Fornsalen Museum, lodged within an 18th-century distillery, where items on display reveal Visby’s history.
 Among the most striking sections is the collection of richly carved runic picture stones dating from the 5th to 11th centuries.
-Overnight in Visby for three nights.
+Overnight for three nights in the historic Hotel Clarion, housed within a building that dates back to the 13th century located within the city walls of Visby.
 (B/L/D)

 Day 14: We venture outside Visby and drive through the island’s countryside to explore several captivating early ancient sites.
 Tjelvar’s Grave is one of the best preserved stone ship settings in Gotland.
 According to legend Tjelvar, the first man who lived in Gotland, was buried here during the late Bronze Age.
 Originally built in the 1st century AD, Torsburgen Fortress was the largest ancient fortress in northern Europe.
 A timber-laced stone rampart encircles an area of 30 acres.
 Scholars estimate that nearly 1,000 soldiers would have been needed to defend it and it could have been provided refuge to the entire population of Gotland during the Middle Ages.
 As we drive, we will pass many medieval churches including Gammelgarns Kyrka with its 13th century fortified tower.
 The afternoon and evening is free for explorations on our own.
 (B/L)